cziesman/upload-demo/README.md

     {"outcome" => "success"}

-Restart the EAP server and deployed the WAR file.
+Restart the EAP server and deploy the WAR file.